 SSDI recipients eligible for a trial work period will also be able to earn more while they test their ability to work and still be deemed disabled for nine months.
 The trial work period does not apply for SSI.

 Any month in which an SSDI recipient’s earnings exceed $970 in 2022 will be considered a month of services towards his or her trial work period.
 This is a $30 increase from 2021.

 There are some Social Security benefits that will not be changing next year.

 The resource limit will remain the same.
 To receive SSI, your countable resources (i.e. cash, personal property, stocks, bonds) cannot be worth more than $2,000 for an individual or $3,000 for a couple.

 The current tax rate for Social Security will also remain at 6.2 percent for employees and 12.4 percent for those who are self-employed.
 There even continues to be no limit on the amount of earned income subject to Medicare taxes.
 Medicare is available to certain disabled individuals under age 65.

 Get answers to your questions by reaching out to a qualified Phoenix Social Security Disability lawyer at our firm.
 We are prepared to guide you through the application process.
 If your disability claim has already been denied, we are here to help file an appeal on your behalf.

 Our initial consultations are free of charge.
-There is no risk or obligation involved.
+There is no obligation on your part involved..
 We do not get paid unless we help you obtain benefits.